tc39/test262/CONTRIBUTING.md

     brief description, e.g. "Non-numeric input must be rejected with a TypeError"
 info: |
-    verbose test description, multiple lines OK, usually direct quotes from ECMAScript. optional; not encouraged in new tests.
+    verbose test description, multiple lines OK, usually direct quotes from ECMAScript.
+    Not generally encouraged in new tests.
     For example:

     String.fromCodePoint ( ..._codePoints_ )